Holographic Reflected Entropy: Islands and Defect Phases: Summary and Discussions

 It is important to note here that in some of the reflected entropy phases, particularly when the subsystems are time-dependent, the bulk EWCS is required to be determined through a complex extremization procedure involving points located on the asymptotic boundary as well as the bulk.
 This is computationally difficult due to the large number of parameters.
 To this end, using the techniques described in \cite{Boruch:2020wbe} generalized expressions may be established for the bulk EWCS in terms of the inner products of the position vectors of the above mentioned points which considerably simplify the extremization procedure, the details of which are provided in the Appendices.

 Our investigations lead to several interesting open questions for the future.
 This includes the study of mixed state entanglement structures in corresponding models involving deformations of the bath CFT$_2$.
 Furthermore extension of our analysis to different EOW brane configurations for the model under consideration and generalization to higher dimensions are also interesting open issues.
 Additionally the investigation of the proposed duality between the bulk DES formula and the island prescription in the context of other black hole geometries is a promising future direction.

+Another intriguing extension of this analysis involves multipartite states and the corresponding generalizations of the reflected entropy.
+In the holographic context, such extensions require multipartite entanglement wedge cross sections, for which several proposals exist in the literature\cite{Umemoto:2018jpc,Bao:2019zqc,Chu:2019etd,Yuan:2024yfg}.
+Remarkably, these quantities have proven useful as probes \cite{Akers:2019gcv,Hayden:2021gno,Balasubramanian:2024ysu,Bao:2025psl,Mori:2025gqe}, with certain constructions satisfying the stringent requirements for genuine multipartite entanglement measures \cite{Basak:2024uwc,Ahn:2025bdm}.
 We leave these interesting issues for future consideration.